nadiapourazizi/lines-to-content-layout/README.md

 -🙂 Developed by nadia pourazizi
 - Created - 2022-11-26

-- Technologies Used - Html , css ,scss
+- Technologies Used - Html , css ,scss , js

 - Hooks Used : useState